-class cryptography.hazmat.primitives.asymmetric.dsa.DSAPrivateNumbers(x, public\numbers)
+class cryptography.hazmat.primitives.asymmetric.dsa.DSAPrivateNumbers(x, public\numbers) Added in version 0.5.

 The collection of integers that make up a DSA private key.

 Warning: Revealing the value of x will compromise the security of any cryptographic operations performed.